 Our respiratory therapist program is either two or four years in length and upon completion, awards the Associate of Science or Bachelor of Science degree.
 Coursework or pre-requisites from the first fall and spring semesters of the curriculum must be satisfactorily completed before the student is accepted into the clinical portion (professional year) of the AS program.
 Prior to acceptance, all pre-requisite classes must be completed with at least a “C” in every course, and your overall GPA must be at least a 2.60.

 The answer is yes.
-Dakota State University is the program’s home university, but you may complete the general education and prerequisite courses at any university.
+South Dakota State University is the program’s home university, but you may complete the general education and prerequisite courses at any university.
 All pre-requisite courses are offered online or face to face.
 If these classes are taken at an out-of-state university, please contact me so we can make sure your classes will be transferable.
-Program Director Lacy Patnoe is happy to review any previously completed coursework to transfer to DSU.
+Program Director Lacy Patnoe is happy to review any previously completed coursework to transfer to SDSU.

-The second year is spent at Rapid City Regional Hospital, completing the professional respiratory care classes.
+The second year is spent at Monument Health Rapid City Hospital, completing the professional respiratory care classes.
 The AS degree portion begins each May and is one year in duration.
 When you begin that year, you will be in “class” full time.
 You will attend lecture, participate in lab, and complete clinical.
 Clinical is the time that you spend at the bedside working with our clinical instructor, or another licensed respiratory therapist, on actual patients.

 Yes.
 When you complete the professional course year, you will graduate with an Associate Degree (AS).
 Upon graduation, you are eligible to take the credentialing exams.
 After successful completion of the credentialing exams, you can receive a state license to practice.